-Trying to pay off debt when you're on a shoestring budget can feel like an impossible goal.
-Aside from the basics like rent, groceries and gas, there are always unexpected expenses (think medical bill or car repair cost) that threaten to set you further back.
-For those struggling with getting out of debt, staying on top of a paycheck-to-paycheck lifestyle, and it can all truly feel insurmountable leaving many to feel it's impossible to get out of debt with no money, and better to declare bankruptcy.
-According to The Huffington Post, people in debt are three times more likely to experience health problems.
-If collection agencies are blowing up your phone, you might feel a bit helpless about your debt.
-Let’s look at some debt solutions you can try ASAP.
+Trying to pay off debt when you’re on a shoestring budget can feel like an impossible goal.
+Aside from the basics like rent, groceries and gas, there are always unexpected expenses (think medical bill or car repair cost) threatening to set you further back.
+For those struggling with getting out of debt, staying on top of it all comes with a unique set of problems.